-Another reason why Excel won’t open is if the file association is broken.
+Another reason why Excel file won’t open is if the file association is broken.
 What this means is that the file doesn’t have a particular application associated with it.

-When you try to open such a file, Excel won’t open because the PC doesn’t know which software to open the file.
+When you try to open such a file, Excel won’t open files because the PC doesn’t know which software to open the file.
 So if you have a broken file association, it could cause the problem of Excel not opening.

-Outdated or Corrupt Microsoft Office
+Outdated or Corrupted Microsoft Office

 There are always new versions of Microsoft office available.
 If you’re using an old version, your file might not be compatible with the version.